PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * No meat is allowed on the property.
 Dairy products are ok, but we encourage you to be vegan while here!

 * No smoking or eating inside the rooms.
+You can smoke by the cooking stove on the East side of the building.

 * No swearing or aggressive language.